trendmicro/cloudone-container-security-helm/README.md

 ### Known Issue

-1. Malware scanning is not supported in the OpenShift environment.
+1. Malware scanning is not supported in air-gapped environments.
 2. Malware scanning is not supported in ARM64 environments.